OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-transport-library.md

 ### Example Usage

-To use the Mtl St20p Demuxer plugin with FFmpeg, you can specify the input parameters using the `-option` flag.
+To use the MTL St20p Demuxer plugin with FFmpeg, you can specify the input parameters using the `-option` flag.
 Here is an example command that sets some of the parameters:

 ```bash
 ffmpeg -f mtl_st20p -p_port "eth0" -p_sip "192.168.1.1" -dma_dev "dma0" -p_rx_ip "239.0.0.1" -udp_port 1234 -payload_type 112 -video_size 1280x720 -pix_fmt yuv422p10le -fps 50 -timeout_s 2 -fb_cnt 4 -i mtl_input -c:v copy output.mp4